 Pete Meyers (Vernon Township Trustee)

-The Board Meets the 3rd Thursday of every month.
+The Board Meets the 3rd Thursday of every month at 7PM.

 What we do